starwolves/space/README.md

 *Space frontiers seeks to deliver an experience that offers very high amounts of supported players for decentralized gaming communities that provide their own selections of (both client- and server-side) content, mods, gamemodes, gameplay, moderation and plugins.
 Communities will be tasked to host a cloud of servers, rather than just a single server.
 This is to provide reliable authorative computational power for the partially persistent Galaxy they host.
 Each server within the cloud represents an active sub-sector of the Galaxy, usually with one spaceship.
 We intend to support galaxies with more than one thousand active players in real-time.*

-The repository of a modular and moddable multi-threaded sci-fi headless community game server written in Rust with the [Bevy ECS](https://bevyengine.org/) game engine.
-The prototype client it communicates with is made with Godot as the official closed-source prototype Space Frontiers client.
+The repository of the modular and moddable multi-threaded sci-fi community game server Space Frontiers, written in Rust with the [Bevy ECS](https://bevyengine.org/) game engine.
+The prototype client is made with Godot.
+The new client is being built with Bevy.
 Credits to [Godot Engine](https://godotengine.org/) and [godot-rust](https://github.com/godot-rust/godot-rust)!

-You can see gameplay videos of Space Frontiers on [YouTube](https://youtu.be/Qa-Y_PxzeiI).
+There are gameplay videos of Space Frontiers on [YouTube](https://youtu.be/Qa-Y_PxzeiI).

 ### Community & Organization
 Socials:
 * [Discord](https://discord.gg/yYpMun9CTT)
 * [Matrix](https://matrix.to/#/#space-frontiers:comms.starwolves.io)

+#### Community description:
+**Space Frontiers and the community are age rated 18+ 🔞.
+Minors may not be present without parental approval and parental supervision.**
-We are by no means ordinary, revolutionary would be a better word.
+We are by no means ordinary and revolutionary would be a better word.
-At the top there is integrity, values and strong personalities together with honest beings and leaders that operate in truth and good faith.
+There is community sovereignty, integrity, values and strong personalities together with honest beings and experienced leaders that operate in truth and good faith.

 ### Features (All Moddable & Modular)
 * Decentralized gameplay, each community can host their own server. 👑